From FASTER to F2: Evolving Concurrent Key-Value Store Designs for Large Skewed Workloads: Tiered Record Logs

-Consider the case where the source and the target logs are the same, e.g., when doing cold-cold compaction.
-Appending our record to the cold log tail must now ensure that no other newer records with the same key were inserted in the meantime.
+Appending $R$ to the log tail must now ensure that no other newer records with the same key were inserted in the meantime (e.g., by a concurrent user or compaction operations).
 Otherwise, it is possible that we accidentally overwrite a newer version with an older one (i.e., lost update anomaly).
 Hence, we leverage the previously saved index \texttt{entry}.
-In particular, we first write the record to the log, and then perform an index update (using CAS), expecting that the index \texttt{entry} remained unchanged.
+In particular, we first write the record to the log, and then perform an index update (using an atomic CAS operation), expecting that the index \texttt{entry} remained unchanged.
 If CAS fails, then newer records were inserted in this hash chain.
-In this case, we invalidate our written record, and restart our search on the hash chain, but \textit{only} check the newly-introduced records on the hash chain.
+In this case, we invalidate our written log record, and restart our search on the hash chain, but \textit{only} check the newly-introduced records on the hash chain.
 As before, if we encounter a (newer) record with a matching key, we abort; otherwise we try to update the index entry again.
-To complete a \texttt{ConditionalInsert} operation, we may have to retry several times; before either succeeding at appending the record, or aborting.
+We repeat the above process, until either succeeding at appending the record (i.e., record is live), or aborting altogether.
+This ensures that in either case, no newer record(s) have been overwritten.